-The Station Long Term Charge is payable at all regulated railway stations in Great Britain (both those managed by RUs and those managed directly by us).
-The charge enables us to recover the maintenance, renewal and repair (MRR) expenditure associated with all the stations that we own.
+The Station Long Term Charge is payable at all regulated railway stations in Great Britain (both those managed by RUs and those managed directly by Network Rail).
+The charge enables us to recover the maintenance, renewal, and repair (MRR) expenditure associated with all the stations that we own.

 The Long-term Charge is regulated and set by Office of Rail and Road (ORR) for each control period.
 As part of the Periodic Review 2018, ORR determined the level of Long-Term Charge income from 2019 to 2024.
+Similarly, as part of the Periodic Review 2023, ORR determined the level of Long-Term Charge income to be recovered from 2024 to 2029.

 The level is set so as to recover the amount ORR considers to be our efficient operational property and Station Information and Surveillance Systems (SISS) Maintenance, Renewal and Repair (MRR) expenditure associated with relevant stations.